Calmarius/pl2019_3/README.md

 - ToInteger: returns 0.
 - ToFloat: returns 0.
 - ToString: returns the token text.
-- Evaluate: Executes the user provided calback an returns the new node it creates.
+- Evaluate: Executes the user provided callback an returns the new node it creates.

 During parsing each identical command word will be made to refer to the same command callback.
 The command callback can be stateful, and this fact can be abused to introduce variables to the language.

 ### Null node

-This kind of node arises only during the executiong typically indicating the case when no meaningful result can be provided.
+This kind of node arises only during the executing typically indicating the case when no meaningful result can be provided.

 - ToInteger: returns 0.
 - ToFloat: returns 0-0.